Secondary Field Requirements

 Each student's plan of study for the Secondary Field will include:

-At least one Applied Mathematics and one Computer Science core course
+At least one Applied Mathematics and one Computer Science or Applied Computation core course:

 As a substitute for one of the courses in (2.), either a “domain elective”—an approved computation-intensive course within the Ph.D. domain—or a semester-length independent computational research project (AC 299r - Click to access the required AC 299r form).

 Upon completion of required coursework, each candidate for the CSE Secondary Field will be required to give an oral presentation on a computational research project - typically a small part of the student’s doctoral thesis work or a computational side project worked on in their lab.
 Students will be expected to display achievement of the CSE program’s learning outcomes, including the ability to compare and evaluate competing approaches and communicate their work in an interdisciplinary context.